Dunn Field – Elmira Pioneers

 Dunn Field is quite large and filled with nostalgia throughout every corner of the building.
-The covered grandstand features full-service box seating, plastic bucket seats and theater style teal seats that are peeling and cracking.
+The covered grandstand features full-service box seating, plastic bucket seats, and theater-style teal seats that are peeling and cracking.
 The teal color was from when the Florida Marlins had their Single-A franchise in Elmira from 1993-1995 and it needs a fresh coat of new paint.
-Other evidence of the Marlins and their teal revolution exist on the roofs of the dugouts that were installed at the time of their arrival.
+Other evidence of the Marlins and their teal revolution exists on the roofs of the dugouts that were installed at the time of their arrival.

-There are many stories that can be told about the baseball that has been played here.
-Photos of Babe Ruth, Don Zimmer’s wedding and a contract signed by Earl Weaver don the interior royal blue walls.
+Many stories can be told about the baseball that has been played here.
+Photos of Babe Ruth, Don Zimmer’s wedding, and a contract signed by Earl Weaver don the interior royal blue walls.
 Also in this area are the twelve different championship banners won by the Pioneers in numerous leagues that date back to 1914.
 If you need more proof of the stadium’s glorious past, talk to a few fans and they will tell you one of their favorite stories from their youth.

 Dunn Field is located along the river and situated in a residential neighborhood.
 Many of these homes look as if they are post-Victorian models and are kept up quite nicely.
-In fact, you may be lucky to see groups of folks outside on their wraparound patios entertaining guests en route to the ballpark.
-Unfortunately, there are not any restaurant or entertainment options within walking distance.
+You may be lucky to see groups of folks outside on their wraparound patios entertaining guests en route to the ballpark.
+Unfortunately, there are not any restaurants or entertainment options within walking distance.
 Downtown is three miles away and there are a few local establishments I would recommend.

 Legends Bar & Grill has the local delicacy of chicken spiedies on their menu, and the Elbow Room features a great selection of wings and burgers.
-If you are a fan of microbreweries, Upstate Brewing Company is a popular destinaton in town.
-Chubby’s is popular among the local populace for their pizza and atmosphere.
+If you are a fan of microbreweries, Upstate Brewing Company is a popular destination in town.
+Chubby’s is popular among the local populace for its pizza and atmosphere.

-They are willing to share a few stories about baseball when they were younger and all indicate that the place has not changed much in quite some time.
+They are willing to share a few baseball stories from when they were younger and all indicate that the place has not changed much in quite some time.
 One gentleman’s wife was looking through an old program from the early 1980s and discovered that it was signed by Wade Boggs when he was playing in the Red Sox system.
 The husband remembered asking for the autograph but blanked out that it was the major league Hall of Famer.
-There are many more great stories to share and it could fill up a book.
+There are many more great stories to share and they could fill up a book.